battlesnake/snake-challenge/README.md

 I don't know if this challenge is possible, remember it is *optional* and not assessed!

-When complete, commit to the demoscene branch and tag the commit as "only-4k", then push.
+When complete, commit to the demoscene branch and tag the commit as "only-4k".